MikroTik Solutions

 Speed Limits

-on the simple queue.
-I’m currently getting a connection from my ISP which their marketing department claims to give “Download speeds up to 300 Mbps!”
-And, yes, on a speed test without CAKE enabled, I can peak up into the 350 Mbit/sec range.
-Problem is, latency becomes terrible.
+The single most important setting is near the end: the max-limit on the simple queue.
+At the time I came up with this configuration, my ISP’s marketing department claimed “Download speeds up to 300 Mbps!” for my chosen service, and yes, on a speed test without CAKE enabled, I could peak into the 350 Mbit/sec range.
+Problem is, latency became terrible.

-It is possible to use a single CAKE queue for both transmit and receive, but I’ve chosen to make use of the cake-flowmode
+It is possible to use a single CAKE queue for both transmit and receive, but because I chose to make use of the cake-flowmode parameter to give different behavior for sending versus receiving, we have to split the configuration accordingly.

 Interface and Address Targeting